Trump defends court nominee: 'I am with him all the way'

 UNITED NATIONS (Reuters) - President Donald Trump on Monday defended his U.S. Supreme Court nominee Brett Kavanaugh after a second woman came forward with an allegation of sexual misconduct against the judge that has further complicated his confirmation prospects in the Senate.

 “Judge Kavanaugh is an outstanding person.
-I am with him all the way,” Trump said after he arrived in New York to attend the United Nations General Assembly.
+I am with him all the way,” Trump said after arriving in New York to attend the U.N.
+General Assembly, calling the allegations against his nominee for a lifetime post on the top U.S. court politically motivated.

 On Sunday night, the New Yorker magazine published an article in which a second woman, Deborah Ramirez, described an instance of alleged sexual misconduct by Kavanaugh that dates to the 1983-84 academic year when both attended Yale University.
 Ramirez is cited by the New Yorker as saying Kavanaugh exposed himself to her during a drunken dormitory party.